mkgold/dhpraxis14/dhpraxis15-syllabus.md

 **Weekly Class Sessions and Blogging**

 * Weekly readings in advance of class sessions and public presentations.
-* Students are responsible for writing at least two blog posts on our shared course blog about our weekly readings or in-class discussions.
+* Students are responsible for writing five blog posts on our shared course blog.
 These should be posted by Friday night so that peers have the weekend to respond before Monday's class.
-There are three other required blog posts described below, for five total.
+	* two about our weekly readings or in-class discussions,
+	* one about a workshop,
+	* one about their data project, and
+	* one about their final project.
 * Students who are not writing blog posts on a given week should comment on and respond to the posts of other students.
 * Students are encouraged to live-tweet their readings, workshops, class discussions, or other events of interest to [#dhpraxis15](https://twitter.com/hashtag/dhpraxis15).